+This depends on the fitness of each individual cyclist.
 The majority of cyclists take between 6 and 7 ½ hours.
 Casual cyclists take longer as they tend to stop at our food/drink stops along the route and for a longer time at our official lunch stop.

 What time does it start?

 Do I need to register?